gupta-ji6/ayushgupta.tech/content/projects/Scriptified/index.md

   - Vercel
   - PWA
   - Buttondown
-show: 'true'
+show: 'false'
 ---

-WIP: A blazing fast Progressive Web App built in NextJS and Tailwind CSS.
-Built for publishing our curated weekly newsletters on JavaScript & React.
+A blazing fast Progressive Web App built with NextJS and Tailwind CSS.
+We publishing our curated weekly newsletters on JavaScript & React.
+The newsletter API is powered by Strapi CMS.
-Launching in Jan, 2021.